janelia-flyem/libdvid-cpp/README.md

 ## TODO

-* Expand support for sparse volumes and ROI datatypes
+* Add support for sparse volumes datatypes
 * Better handling of DVID metadata and verification of interface versions